 Description of the Proposed Action: The project consists of clearing unwanted vegetation within the right-of-way, around structures, and along access roads that may impede the operation and maintenance of the subject transmission line.
 All work will be in accordance with the National Electrical Safety Code and BPA standards.

 It is the goal of this project to remove the tall growing vegetation that is currently or will soon be a hazard to the transmission line.
 The overall goal is to develop low-growing plant communities within the right-of-way.

-Initial entry - Using hand cutting or mechanical mowers, BPA will complete brush management activities on the right-of-way, access roads and towers sites, chemically treat stumps and stubbles with herbicides (spot and localized treatments) to ensure that the roots are killed preventing new sprouts and selectively eliminating vegetation that prevents access to the power lines.
+Initial entry - Using hand cutting or mechanical mowers, BPA will complete brush management activities on the right-of-way, access roads and towers sites, chemically treat stumps and stubbles with herbicides (spot, localized, and broadcast treatments) to ensure that the roots are killed preventing new sprouts and selectively eliminating vegetation that prevents access to the power lines.
 Areas may be replanted or re-seeded with low-growing vegetation or grasses if there is limited vegetation for re-establishment of the site.
 Cut, lop and scatter, and stump treatment (where possible to prevent re-sprouting) are the preferred methods on State and Private lands.
 Areas where densities are high, or that have a lot of Scotch Broom and /or blackberries will be mowed using a track mounted mowing head.
 Access roads and structure sites will also be mowed and chemically treated.
+Note: No herbicides will be used in the CRW.

 Subsequent entries - Follow-up/re-treatment, within the right-of-way, around structure sites, and along access roads, is planned within the next growing season.
 This will be done with herbicides in areas that were not treated due to adverse weather conditions, there was not a good kill, or that were not treated in the initial entry.
+Note: No herbicides will be used in the CRW.

 Future cycles - This area is being managed on a 3 to 5 year maintenance free cycle for brush and danger trees.
 During routine patrol, the right-of-way will be examined for tall growing trees on the right-of-way and danger trees (DT's) off the right-of-way.
 The overall vegetation management scheme will be to cut and treat all encumbering vegetation on the right-of-way using a combination of manual, mechanical and herbicide treatments as outlined in the initial treatment every 3 to 5 years.
+Note: No herbicides will be used in the CRW.